godtierstorytelling-ctrl/story-spark-GPT-portfolio/README.md

 This repo currently stores **documentation**, **logic**, and **prompts**, not application code.

-You are using GitHub here to document:
+I am using GitHub here to document:

-* your workflow
+* my workflow
-* your architecture
+* my architecture
-* your structured prompt files
+* my structured prompt files
-* your system design
+* my system design
-* and the logic powering your GPT prototype
+* and the logic powering my GPT prototype

 This is absolutely a valid technical deliverable in the era of GPT-based development.